 I think that’s a pretty badass example to set for your kids.

-There’s no wrong answer, but I’ve definitely seen some people I know struggle with this decision and/or get guilt-tripped/forced into changing their name.
-Being of Indian descent, there’s definitely a large cultural factor at play that encourages a name change after marriage, and I know other cultures exert the same pressure on people.
+There’s no right or wrong answer, but I’ve seen some people struggle with this decision and/or get guilt-tripped/forced into changing their name.
+Being of Indian descent, there’s a large cultural factor at play that encourages a name change after marriage, and I know other cultures can exert the same pressure.
 That being said, I have Indian-American friends who kept their maiden names and, from all appearances, have not faced any issues with that decision.

-However, in case there is anyone out there who doesn’t want to but feels like they HAVE to…you really don’t.
+However, if there is anyone out there who doesn’t want to but feels like they HAVE to…you really don’t.
 It’s your name and your decision.
 A new last name doesn’t necessarily make your marriage more legitimate or provide proof of your commitment.
-Don’t let outside influences affect how you feel about what is right for you and your life.
+Don’t let outside influences affect your feelings about what is right for you and your life.

 (Pinnable and feature images courtesy of Unsplash)